Leon1207/3DGCTR/README.md

 - pointcept/engines/hooks/evaluator.py
 ```

-- Evaluation: you can change the tester in the config file
+- Evaluation: you can change the tester in the config file and evaluate all the tasks and models in **Single GPU**.
 ```
 test = dict(type="CaptionTester")  # GroundingTester
 ```